gohugoio/hugoThemesSiteBuilder/README.md

     max = "0.84.2"
 ```

-Note that you can omit any of the fields `extended`, `min`, or `max`.
+You may omit the fields `extended`, `min`, or `max`.

-Theme maintainers, please do **not** delete Git references or tags from your theme repositories.
-Otherwise, Hugo Modules will not be able to fetch a specific version of a module, resulting in errors.
+Theme maintainers are requested **not** to delete Git references or tags from your theme's repository.
+Doing so may cause issues with fetching specific version of a module, leading to errors.

 ## Criteria to be added to this site